Win Tickets To The Acoustic Cafe With The Band Perry

-Tune in to Gina J all this week to win tickets to attend the Acoustic Cafe with The Band Perry!
+Tune in to 96.5 TIC all this week to win tickets to attend the Acoustic Cafe with The Band Perry!

 On Friday March 10th, The Band Perry will hit the Acoustic Cafe at The Russian Lady for an exclusive, acoustic performance right here in Hartford!